Golfimbulls/Department-14/Discord Bot/README.md

 # Discord Bot Project

 ## Description
 This project is a Discord bot designed to provide various functionalities for gaming communities.
 It includes features like dice rolling, character generation for D&D, game session scheduling, polls, game statistics, and the latest gaming news.
-Still Being Debugged.
- Bot version Pre-Alpha .

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: